jonathandavidpollock/Deployment/README.md

 # Getting Started with LEMP and Wordpess

 This codebase covers how to set up an Ubuntu 16.04 server with the LEMP stack: Linux, Nginx, MariaDB,and PHP.
 Once you have LEMP set up properly, you can user SCP (Secure Copy) Deployment to transer files from your local environment to a remote environment.
+We will use LEMP and copy a humans.txt using SCP to our web server.

 - Use this link to set up your remote environment: [Set Up LEMP Server](https://google.com)